dlacaille/AdventOfCode2025/README.md

 # File structure

-Each solution is contained within a folder for the date, such as `day1/`, `day2/`, etc.
+Each solution is contained within a folder for the date, such as `day01/`, `day02/`, etc.

+For simplicity's sake, the solution is named `Solution.hs` and is structured like a Library so that it can be tested easily.
+This way I can quickly copy a day's folder to the next one to get started.

+A `test/Spec.hs` file is used for unit tests of all solution functions. `pendingWith` is used to output the result of the puzzles without having to assert it.
+This was easier than defining a way to execute each puzzle and makes it easier to run unit tests every time the solution is changed (See [Hot-reload](#hot-reload)).

 # How to run